Kote Abkhazi: Revolution

 Returning to Georgia, he was reelected the marshal and helped found the National Democratic Party of Georgia in 1917.
-Under his leadership, Georgian nobility declared its property national.
-Abkhazi was involved in the establishment of Tbilisi State University in February 1918 and in the proclamation of independence of the Democratic Republic of Georgia in May 1918.
+Under his leadership, the Georgian nobility declared its property national.
+Abkhazi was involved in the establishment of Tbilisi State University in February 1918, and in the proclamation of independence of the Democratic Republic of Georgia in May 1918.
 In 1917–1919 he was a Member of the National Council of Georgia.
 He became a Chairman of the National-Democratic Party in 1921.
 Early in 1921, Georgia was invaded and occupied by Soviet Russia's Red Army, forcing the Georgian government to flee the country.
 Abkhazi stayed in Georgia, however, and joined the underground movement Committee for Independence of Georgia where he headed its Military Center.
 He guided the organization of guerrilla groups in Pshavi-Khevsureti, and Kakheti (1921–23).
 However, in March 1923, Abkhazi and 14 other members of the Military Center (Alexander Andronikashvili, Varden Tsulukidze, Colonel Giorgi Khimshiashvili, Rostom Muskhelishvili, Mikheil Zandukeli, Simon Bagration, Parnaoz Karalashvili, Iason Kereselidze, Ivane Kutateladze, Simon Chiabrishvili, Alexandre Machavariani, Elizbar Gulisashvili, Levan Klimiashvili and Dimitri Chrdileli) were arrested by the GPU, and were shot for anti-Soviet activities on May 20, 1923.
 He is quoted to have said prior to the execution:

 I’m dying with joy, because I’m given an honor to be sacrificed for Georgia.
 My death will bring victory to Georgia!

-Abkhazi's son, Nicholas (1900–1987) and his Shanghai-born spouse Peggy Pemberton Carter (died 1994) moved to Canada and, beginning from 1946, built a well-known "Abkhazi Garden" at Vancouver Island, Victoria, British Columbia.
+Abkhazi's son, Prince Nicholas (1900–1987) and his Shanghai-born spouse Peggy Pemberton Carter (died 1994) moved to Canada and, beginning from 1946, built a well-known "Abkhazi Garden" at Vancouver Island, Victoria, British Columbia.